almita/micb475-team9/README.md

 - merge meta datafiles
 - proposal aims:
 - 	aim 1 - data wrangling
--	aim 2 - qiime2 processing, done in parallel on two datasets - check what kind of data is used in mouse and human dataset, create a detached screen when running in parallel
+-	aim 2 - qiime2 processing, done in parallel on two datasets - check what kind of data is used in mouse and human dataset, create a detached screen when running in parallel, use the whole SILVA database for taxonomic classification
 - 	aim 3 - alpha beta diversity metrics to compare cohorts (qiime and R) - PCA plot to see if points are clustered together
 - 	aim 4 - core microbiome to compare
 - 	aim 5 - differential abundance